Up Your Game

 The correct approach is to turn sideways when the ball goes up.
 Point at the ball with your off hand.

+This accomplishes two things: it gets your body into the proper position, and it loads your power.
 When you swing into the shot from this position, you're using your core, your legs, and your arm all together.
 That's where real power comes from.

 Think of it like a tennis serve.
 You don't just flail your arm at the ball.
 You load up, you turn, you point, and then you explode through the shot.

 The difference between an arm-only smash and a full-body smash is the difference between a ball that lands in the net and a ball that your opponent can't touch.
+It's that significant.

 How to Practice Pickleball Alone: 7 Solo Drills